kaloyan-marinov/examples-concurrent-programming/README.md

 # Remarks about non-trivial aspects of concurrent programming

+Recall that
-The preceding table compares processes, threads, and async on a number of categories.
+the [Introduction](#introduction) section contains a table that compares processes, threads, and async on a number of categories.

-The talk, which the preceding table is taken out of, makes some remarks about non-trivial aspects of concurrent programming.
+The talk, which that table was taken out of, makes some remarks about non-trivial aspects of concurrent programming.
 Those remarks are as follows.